ayush-khatrii/wordifynumbers/README.md

 # wordifynumbers

-Number Wordify is a JavaScript package that converts numerical values into their corresponding verbal representations.
+Wordifynumbers is a JavaScript package that converts numerical values into their corresponding verbal representations.
 It provides a simple and convenient way to transform numbers into words, making it easier to display numeric data in a more human-readable format.

 ## Features